biancini/PuppetShowcaseDemo/demo/README.md

   The command should execute with no problems and at the end of the installation and configuration process you should be able to verify that apache has been installed (for instance by navigating with a browser to the web-page ``http://windowsclient.local/`` and seeing the familiar Apache welcome page).

+  The execution of this last step should happen as shown in this YouTube video: <http://youtu.be/uSrpZLwpyT0>.